 “Use a dry or dry style gin, Carpano's Punt e Mes Vermouth, and the classic Campari bitters.
 Add a slice of orange zest to bring out the citrus in all three ingredients and cut through some of the bitterness.”

-Just below, Paul shares his wisdom to help you create the most delicious whiskey sour:
+Just below, Phil shares his wisdom to help you create the most delicious whiskey sour:

 - 30ml Oxford Botanic Garden Physic Gin